By Dr. Jim Dahle, WCI Founder

 One of the dogmas of financial planning is that the shorter the time period between now and when you need the money, the less risk you can afford to take.
-While it is true that as the years go by, your retirement asset allocation ought to become less risky, that doesn't necessarily apply to all your other savings goals.
+While it is true that your retirement asset allocation ought to become less risky as the years go by, that doesn't necessarily apply to all your other savings goals.
+That includes taking more risks with a 529 account.

-Most people fail to consider three other factors.
+Most people fail to consider three factors when deciding whether to take risks.

 - The consequences of not reaching your goal.